ljwolf/geopython/README.md

 ![anaconda](figs/anaconda.png)

 Once you have downloaded Anaconda, start a terminal and navigate to the directory of the downloaded/ cloned materials.
 If you just learned to navigate to your working directory in the tutorial above, you are ready for the next step.
-If the materials now live in the directory ```/Users/hu/wei/Dropbox (ASU)/python_repos/pysal_AAG2018```, you need to navigate to that directory from the terminal (using command ```cd```):
+For those who need a refresh: if the materials now live in the directory ```/Users/hu/wei/Dropbox (ASU)/python_repos/pysal_AAG2018```, you need to navigate to that directory from the terminal (using command ```cd```):

 ![directory](figs/directory.png)